iirisarri/PEB_Phylogenomics/README.md

 # PEB_Phylogenomics
-Phylogenomics crash-course

 This hands-on course will introduce you to the awesomeness of phylogenomics.

-You will learn the most fundamental steps in the phylogenomics pipeline, allowing you to go from raw genome/ transcriptome data of a few taxa to the phylogenetic tree showing you how their evolutionary relationships.
+You will learn the most fundamental steps in the phylogenomics pipeline, allowing you to go from a bunch of sequences to a phylogenetic tree that represent how the species are related to each other.

-The phylogenomics pipeline can become very complex, adding many steps (particularly when assembling the datasets!) and complex analyses can take weeks to complete.
-The fun multiplies!
-Pipelines are also modular, which means they can (should) be improved and accommodated to the particular question at hand.
+The phylogenomics pipeline can become very complex, adding many steps (particularly when assembling the datasets!) and some analyses can take weeks to complete.
+Pipelines are modular, meaning they can (and should) be improved, as well as modified to the particular question at hand.

-## A phylogenomics pipeline

-The data we will use are from a real phylogenomic dataset of vertebrates, in particular a subset of the ~2000-gene set of [my first phylogenomics paper](http://XX/).
-The advantage of using a subset of the data is to reduce waiting times, otherwise the pipeline is the same as for a real project.

-## Obtaining the data
+## Objective and dataset

+We will use a dataset [from this paper](https://academic.oup.com/sysbio/article/65/6/1057/2281640).
+The starting point are a subset of proteins obtained from genomes/transcriptomes from 23 species of vertebrates and our aim is to reconstruct the phylogeny of these species using concatenated and coalescent approaches.
+In practice, we are using a subset of the full genomes/transcriptomes of these species, only to speed up computations.

 Let's start by downloading the data.
-They are (subsets of) proteins from genomes/ transcriptomes of 23 vertebrate species.

 Connect to [our server](https://datasciencehub.ifca.es/).
 Download the dataset from [this respository](https://github.com/iirisarri/UIMP-phylo_pipeline/conidae_mito_nuclear.zip) and decompress it into your preferred location.
 ```